Moggi/ionic-playground-v1/README.md

-# ionic-playground
+# Ionic-playground

-Some testes made to learn Ionic (and Cordova)
+Some tests made to learn Ionic (and Cordova)

 Everything from Jun 2015